 More on aftershaves and colognes here.

 For a milder post-shave option, an aftershave balm is a great choice.
-Balms are typically alcohol-free and are formulated from oils and beeswax, giving them a thicker consistency.
+Balms, also referred to as creams, are typically alcohol-free and are formulated from oils and beeswax, giving them a thicker consistency.
 You’ll also find aftershave balms stacked with natural nourishing ingredients like Vitamin E and Witch Hazel to minimize the irritations caused by shaving.
 These are great for adding hydration and moisture back to skin and are suitable for men with dry or sensitive skin.
 Unlike an aftershave splash, balms are lightly scented and give off a very faint fragrance.

 Aftershave lotions are best described as a mixture of a between a splash and a balm.
 Lotions can be formulated with a number of ingredients such as shea butter, glycerin, aloe vera, and even a low concentration of alcohol.
 They have a mild to soft scent and their natural counterparts will feature moisturizing agents to calm and sooth skin.